Early Childhood Education

 Program Information & Course List

-Program Educational Outcomes: Upon completion of the Associate in Applied Science degree or Associate in Science degree in the Early Childhood Education program, the graduate is prepared to:
+Program Educational Outcomes: Upon completion of the AAS degree in the Early Childhood Education program and in accordance with the NAEYC Professional Preparation Standards, the graduate is prepared to:

 Melinda Reynolds